preservim/vim-pencil/README.markdown

 ## Why use Vim for writing?

-With plenty of word processing apps available, including those that specifically cater to writers, why use a programmer’s editor like Vim for writing?
+With plenty of word processing applications available, including those that specifically cater to writers, why use a programmer’s editor like Vim for writing?

 There are good reasons NOT to use Vim for writing:

 * Primitive in certain respects (no WYSIWYG or proportionally spaced characters, e.g.)
-* A modal editor with a steep learning curve
+* A modal editor with a relatively steep learning curve
 * Time and effort to configure to your needs

 But Vim offers a unique editing environment not matched by other writing